Navigation

 Collective Worship at St Hilda's Church

 Within school we have a daily act of Collective Worship.
-On Tuesday mornings, Father Croft leads our whole school worship in church.
-We also celebrate Harvest, Christingle, Carol Service and Easter in church as well as our nativity and Year 6 Leavers' Service.
+We attend church to celebrate Harvest, Christingle, our Carol Service and Easter as well as to perform our nativity and Year 6 Leavers' Service and Year 6 Leavers' Play.
 Parents and carers are invited to join us for these special services.

 The Story of St Hilda